ton-community/ton-docs/docs/develop/fift-and-tvm-assembly.md

 ## The difference

-Fift is executed **at compile-time** - when your compiler builds smart-contract code BOC, after FunC code is processed.
+Fift is executed **at compile-time** - when your compiler (`toncli`) builds smart-contract code BOC, after FunC code is processed.
 Fift can look differently:

 ```
 // tuple primitives